-Rooftop solar is one of the most easily accessible forms of renewable energy for Cathedral City residents.
+Rooftop solar is one of the most easily accessible forms of renewable energy for Cathedral City homes.
 Switching to solar energy can allow you to save money and shrink your carbon footprint, but you want to make sure you find a qualified installer.
 Luckily, we've done the research and compiled a guide to the best and most trustworthy solar installation companies in Cathedral City.

 Prompt service delivery